Upper Room Daily Devotional: Resting in His Righteousness (Galatians 2:16

 Today's Scripture: Verse of the Day

-Knowing that a man is not [i]justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified.
-Galatians 2:16 (NKJV)
+Know that a person is not justified by the works of the law, but by faith in Jesus Christ.
+So we, too, have put our faith in Christ Jesus that we may be justified by faith in Christ and not by the works of the law, because by the works of the law no one will be justified.
+Galatians 2:16 (NIV)

 Daily Devotional: Resting in His Righteousness